joestubbs/coe379l-fa25/docs/unit03/mlops.rst

    CMD ["python", "api.py"]

-If you need a refresher on Docker, see the COE 332 `notes <https://coe-332-sp23.readthedocs.io/en/latest/unit05/containers_1.html>`_.

 To build our image, we use the ``docker build`` command.
 We'll use the ``-t`` flag to tag it with a name.
 I'll use ``jstubbs/ml-clothes-api``.
 You'll want to change the username ``jstubbs`` to your own username